shawa84326/SoundTransit/README.md

 -
 - **Task Execution**: Performing cleaning tasks such as scrubbing floors and suctioning dirt.
-- **Elevator Interaction**: Entering and exiting elevators autonomously, ensuring that the cleaning process is continuous across multiple floors.
+- **Elevator Interaction**: Entering and exiting elevators through teleop, ensuring that the cleaning process is robust and faster.

 ## Hardware Requirements